daletom/letsgoheadless/content/articles/prismictonuxt.md

 ```bash
 npm init nuxt-app "projectname"
 ```

+You will see a list of items to fill out in your terminal to create your project.
+I am using Javascript, choose your package manager, Tailwind CSS as my UI framework, I do not need any of these additional modules, choose the LINTER of your choice, no testing framework, a Universal rendering mode, Static hosting, I choose a jsconfig.json since I am using the VS Code editor, then your github info.
+The Universal rendering mode and Static hosting are important to do, the rest you can change or modify as you wish.

 If you need more info about installing Nuxt, I would suggest following the initial intructions in the Nuxt.js page of this website: https://www.letsgoheadless.com/frameworks/NuxtJS.